 A D A Y I N T H E S T U D I O

-The studio days start slowly.
-A cup of coffee.
-I decide what podcast to listen to.
-I clean some brushes and look over my to do list for the day.
+My studio days start slow.
+I have coffee, decide on a podcast to listen to and clean my brushes before looking over my to do list for the day.

-If I'm working on a new collection, I start with getting out all my ideas.
-I usually have color palettes that I have set aside from concepts that hit me in the middle of other projects that I want to experiment with.
-I lay out dozens of pieces of paper or small canvases and start moving paint around.
-As the strokes hit the paper, my job is to find compositions that start to form and pull them out.
+When working to create a new collection, I start by getting out as many ideas as I can.
+Usually, I have color palettes set aside for concepts that hit me in random moments, which allows me to constantly experiment with new colors and compositions.
+Laying out dozens of pieces of paper or small canvases to paint on help me bring my ideas into cohesion.
+As the strokes hit the paper, I look to find compositions that form and then I develop further work from the compositions that I find.
 Patterns start to form as I work on different variations of a similar idea.
-A series suddenly emerges from these studies.
-From there, I pick out my favorite pieces and paint them out on a larger scale.
+A series will usually emerge from these studies.
+From the series, that I create by working on variations of the same idea, I pick out my favorite pieces and paint them out on a larger scale.

-Each piece starts as something quite amorphous: strokes and swashes that may look like chaos, but I see the image inside the marble.
-It’s a gentle tug of war between letting the paint tell me what to do and me directing it.
+Although each piece starts as something quite amorphous: strokes and swashes that may look like chaos, I see image inside the marble.
+I often feel as though I am playing a gentle game of tug of war between letting the paint tell me what to do and me directing it.
 So many surprises lie in each new creation.
 My job is to find them and make them shine.

 Sometimes the measure of a day is not found in how much paint goes on the canvas, but how much comes off.
 It’s in the give and take that great things are formed.
-I read one time that simplicity is not just doing as little as possible, but rather throwing everything you have at the wall and then narrowing down to the most pure elements.
+I read one time that simplicity is not just doing as little as possible, but rather throwing everything you have at the wall and then narrowing down to the purest elements.
 This is a huge part of my process- the push and pull of it.
 It’s easy to think that abstract art is so easy, but it’s not.
-It’s a very thoughtful practice and one I’ve grown to love dearly over the years.
-I’ve started leaving a few more scrape marks and translucent layers behind as a beautiful breadcrumb trail for collectors to find to see how their art took shape.
+It’s a very thoughtful practice the I have grown to love dearly over the years.
+Recently, I’ve started leaving a few more scrape marks and translucent layers behind as a beautiful breadcrumb trail for collectors to find and see how the art took shape.

 S E E W H A T ' S N E W !